-An accredited program is required to maintain compliance with the Accreditation Eligibility Requirements and with the NAEYC Professional Preparation Standards throughout its term of accreditation.
-The program reports annually on major developments, ongoing program improvements, program data, and steps taken to address any conditions in the Accreditation Decision Report.
-The accredited program also submits an annual fee with its annual reports.
+An accredited program is required to maintain compliance with the Accreditation Eligibility Requirements and with the NAEYC Higher Education Accreditation Standards throughout its term of accreditation.

+During its accreditation period, the program reports on major developments, ongoing program improvements, program data, and steps taken to address any conditions in the Accreditation Decision Report.
+The accredited program also submits an annual fee.
 Decisions regarding a program's continued accreditation are made by the Commission.